quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 :p What is the Bellman Error in the first MDP when v = 0?
 ??x
-In the first MDP, the value function \(v = 0\) is an exact solution, making the overall BE zero. x??
+In the first MDP, the value function $v = 0$ is an exact solution, making the overall BE zero. x??

 ---